Creating a Draftsman Template

 1. Open the Templates tab of the Data Management – Templates page of the Preferences dialog.

 3. After selecting the command, click OK in the Close Preferences dialog that opens to close the Preferences dialog and open the temporary Draftsman editor.
-A planned revision of the new Draftsman document template will be created automatically in a Workspace folder of the Draftsman Templates type.
+A planned revision of the new Draftsman Document Template Item will be created automatically in a Workspace folder of the Draftsman Templates type.

 4. Define the content of the sheet template.
 The templates can contain the graphics information for a page, including sheet sizes, parameters, and zones and border settings.
-Objects created with the editor's graphics tools (such as lines, rectangles, circles, and text) are also included – for example, a constructed title block and content.
+Objects created with the editor's graphical tools (such as lines and rectangles) are also included – for example, a constructed title block and content.

 5. Save the template to the connected Workspace by selecting the File » Save to Server command from the main menus.
 The Edit Revision dialog will appear, in which you can define the Name and Description of the Draftsman Sheet Template Item being created in the Workspace and add release notes as required.